Architecture of Tamil Nadu

 These are the two surviving Hindu temples of the pre-Pallava period namely, Veetrirundha Perumal Temple and Murugan temple at Saluvankuppam.
 These temples are one of the oldest ones in Tamil Nadu.

-Tamil Nadu is known for its ancient temple architecture.
-Nearly 33,000 ancient temples, many at least 800 to 2000 years old, are found scattered all over Tamil Nadu.
-As per Tamil Nadu Hindu Endowments Board, there are 38,615 temples.
-Most of the largest Hindu Temples are located in Tamil Nadu.
-Studded with complex architecture, a variety of sculptures, and rich inscriptions, the temples remain the very essence of the culture and heritage of Tamil land, with historical records dating back to at least 3,000 years.
+Tamil Nadu is renowned for its ancient temple architecture, with nearly 33,000 temples–many between 800 and 2,000 years old–scattered across the state.
+According to the Tamil Nadu Hindu Religious and Charitable Endowments Department, the state administers 38,615 temples.
+Most of the largest Hindu temples are located in Tamil Nadu.
+Studded with intricate architecture, varied sculptures, and rich inscriptions, the temples remain central to the culture and heritage of the Tamil region, with historical records dating back at least 3,000 years.

-The state also abounds with a large number of temple tanks.
-The state has 2,359 temple tanks located in 1,586 temples and also confluence of many architectural styles, from ancient temples to the Indo-Saracenic style (pioneered in Madras) of the colonial era, to churches and mosques, to the 20th-century steel and chrome of skyscrapers.
+The state also abounds with numerous temple tanks.
+The state features 2,359 temple tanks across 1,586 temples.
+Beyond ancient temples, Tamil Nadu hosts a confluence of architectural styles ranging from colonial-era Indo-Saracenic buildings (pioneered in Madras) to historic churches, mosques and modern 20th-century skyscrapers.